USEPA/BMDS/docs/source/reference/installation.md

 On the Start Menu, search for "environment" and then click the "Edit the system environment variables".
 This should open the "System Properties" dialog.
 Select "Environment Variables", and under the "User Variables" section, there should be a variable named Path.
 Edit the Path, and add the folder that contains the Python path for the Python installation above.

 After adding the location, restart your terminal.
-If you type the command `python -V` the version of Python should now appear!
+If you type the command `python --version` the version of Python should now appear!
 You are ready to continue installation.

 ### How do I Add Python to my Path (Mac)?